strg-at/template-python/README.md

 ##### Generating a requirements.txt

-You can also generate a `requirements.txt` with poetry.
+You can also generate a `requirements.txt` with poetry. **NOTICE** that this is **not** mandatory at all, and should be done only for backward compatibility, IF necessary.
 First, install the `poetry-plugin-export`.
 This can be done in [several ways](https://python-poetry.org/docs/plugins/#using-plugins), depending on how you installed poetry.
 If you installed poetry via your package manager, then you should install the plugin via your package manager.
 For instance, on Archlinux: